BingoBois/FinalReport/README.md

     *   Operators had no real way of checking if the SLA agreement was upheld
 *   Slow response
     *   According to Helge, developers should respond to issues raised to the operators within 48 hours of posting and preferable with a fix to address the issue.
-*   Did not finish or adress all Github issues (as of 18/12-2018)
+*   Did not finish or address all GitHub issues (as of 18/12-2018)
-    *   54 issues was raised during development
+    *   54 issues were raised during development
-    *   36 was closed
+    *   36 were closed
-    *   Of the 54 issue, 29 of them (or 53.70%) was raised by the operators
+    *   Of the 54 issue, 29 of them (or 53.70%) were raised by the operators
 *   Lack of feedback
-    *   Communication and feedback between operators and developers was mostly done through Github issues, which worked great.
+    *   Communication and feedback between operators and developers was mostly done through GitHub issues, which worked great.
-    *    A lot of the issues that we raised in the project repo was never commented.
+    *    A lot of the issues that we raised in the project repo were never commented.
 The operators would have liked to see the developers (at minimum) write a comment stating "Ok, we'll look into it", just to show that they've seen the issue and are aware of it.
     *   The operators would also have liked to see the developers linking to commits fixing or addressing issues raised when closing or responding to an issue.